 - Olive Oil – oil helps to emulsify the sauce, making it thick and creamy!
 You could also use avocado oil.

-- Lemon Juice – Basil can have a very strong flavor, and lemon juice can help cut through that with acidity, helping to brighten up the pesto.
+- Lemon Juice – Basil can have a very strong flavor, and lemon juice can help cut through that with acidity, helping to brighten things up.
 If you don’t have lemon juice, you could also use 1-2 tbsp. of white wine vinegar.

 - Cashews – cashews are used in place of pine nuts.
-They are less expensive and still add a great silky texture to the pesto.
+They are less expensive and still add a great silky texture.
 You could use blanched sliced almonds or walnuts in place of the cashews or hemp hearts for a nut free version.

-- Salt – salt is a key ingredient to making the pesto pop and it salts the entire dish, so don’t skip it!
+- Salt – salt is a key ingredient to making the recipe pop and it salts the entire dish, so don’t skip it!

-- Garlic Powder – I prefer garlic powder to fresh garlic in pesto (since we won’t be cooking the pesto).
+- Garlic Powder – I prefer garlic powder to fresh garlic in pesto (since we won’t be cooking it).
 If you love fresh garlic, use 1-2 cloves, very finely chopped.
 If you cannot have garlic, use roasted garlic olive oil in place of the olive oil in this recipe.

-- Spinach – baby spinach helps add volume to the pesto and also increases the veggies in the dish!
+- Spinach – baby spinach helps add volume and also increases the veggies in the dish!
 You could also use arugula or kale!

 Tuna Pesto Pasta

 - Pesto – make your own using the ingredients above or buy pesto pre-made from the store.
-You can also store pesto in the freezer so that you always have fresh pesto on hand.
+You can also store pesto in the freezer so that you always have some fresh and on hand.